2013 FQ28

-' is a trans-Neptunian object, both considered a scattered and detached object, located in the outermost region of the Solar System.
+' is a trans-Neptunian object, considered both a scattered and detached object, located in the outermost region of the Solar System.
 It was first observed on 17 March 2013, by a team of astronomers at the Cerro Tololo Inter-American Observatory in Chile.
 It orbits the Sun in a moderate inclined, moderate-eccentricity orbit.
 The weak dwarf planet candidate measures approximately 260 km in diameter.

 Orbit and classification

 is located near the "gap", a poorly understood region.

 orbits the Sun at a distance of 45.8–80.1 AU once every 499 years and 5 months (182,422 days; semi-major axis of 62.95 AU).
 Its orbit has an eccentricity of 0.27 and an inclination of 26° with respect to the ecliptic.